HeinHuijskes/SmartFoosball/README.md

 #### Run
 To preview the system without running the website or ESPN, use `poetry run demo` or `poetry run demo-2` to run one of the two included demo videos.

+To run the system with website and ESPN, run the `run_system.py` file.
+To do so, you must be connected to the local network of the IoT lab, to which the ESPN is also connected.
+Make sure to copy the `arduinoCode.ino.example` file beforehand, change the copy's name to `arduinoCode.ino`, and change the password line in it to the correct password.

 Additionally add `-d` for debug mode and `-b <amount>` to change the length of the ball tracking line.

 #### Key bindings